 We have a free ticket to make our opinions and just because you have your opinion doesn’t mean mine is in any way less.
 We must give children an opportunity to speak their minds or else they will live in fear of their opinion being rejected.
 The majority of parents say that out of fear their kids will prevail over them, they want to control them using such unfortunate statements.

 Children need to know that they have a right to speak their mind and that it’s not always that people will buy into their ideas or opinions.
 They must liberate themselves from the controlling nature of their parents and say whatever is in their hearts without fear of intimidation or rejection.

 You need to work on yourself and remember to tap into your intuition.
 Assess every advice you get and make personal judgments before you act.
 Don’t live for other people, live for yourself instead.
 As you do this, you’ll become more aware of your surrounding and see a way out of any situation without fear or the need of others’ approval.

 As mentioned earlier, it is good to solicit feedback and guidance.
 Nonetheless, there must be a limit to how good that advice should be.
 There will be certain situations when it will apply to you and other times it won’t, regardless of how smart the advice seems to be.

 People make mistakes and wrong judgments all the time, and your parents are no exception.
-It’s not that these advices are natively bad, but it’s important to acknowledge their impact into our adult behaviour.
+It’s not that this advice is natively bad, but it’s important to acknowledge their impact on our adult behavior.
 But, yeah, they too can give you bad advice and mislead you unintentionally; hence think twice before you act on any information you get.